hibbitts-design/grav-theme-bootstrap4-open-matter/_demo/presentation-hub/03.lf2019/presentations/placeholder-slides/presentation.md

 ---
-title: Developing and Sharing OER with Grav
+title: An Introduction to the Modern File-based Grav CM
 ---

 [.text: alignment(center)]

-# Developing and Sharing OER with Grav
+# An Introduction to the Grav CMS

 ### Placeholder Slides